Inheritance Law

 - Spouse,

-- Children (which child gets which property),
+- Children (which child receives which asset),

 - Other relatives,